sanbuphy/sanbuphy/README.md

 I am interested in the operating systems and enjoy asking "why" 🤗.
 If you share the same interests, feel free to ask me any strange questions and we can discuss and research together.

 Firmly believe that only advanced productive forces can drive economic development and progress.
-Always looking forward to the success of Starship, hoping that humanity can become a multi-planetary species soon.🚀🚀🚀
+Always looking forward to the success of SpaceX Starship, hoping that humanity can become a multi-planetary species soon.🚀🚀🚀

 The problems I am currently learning: